j3-signalroom/apache_flink-kickstarter/README.md

 4. Run Apache Flink on your Mac locally, or Power up the Docker containers that run Apache Flink and Apache Iceberg locally on your machine.

 ### DevOps in Action with Terraform ran locally
 Install the [Terraform CLI](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) on your local machine, and make sure you have an [HCP Terraform account](https://app.terraform.io/session) to run the Terraform configuration.
-For information on how to set up Terraform Cloud for local use click [here](.blog/setup-terraform-cloud.md).
+Learn how to set up Terraform Cloud for local use by clicking [here](.blog/setup-terraform-cloud.md).

 #### Run Terraform locally
 ```